Incident Mapping Specialist/Trailer Attendant

 Successful applicants will operate DCR’s Mobile Mapping Support Modules on large wildfires, natural disasters, and pre-fire planning projects.
 Tasks may include:

-• Cartography!
-We design and produce map atlases, briefing maps, and other large-format paper map products on a 24/7 schedule, keeping up with wildfires as they spread
+• Cartography and design of map atlases, briefing maps, and other large-format paper map products on a 24/7 schedule, keeping up with wildfires as they spread

 • Development of GIS data, satellite imagery, and other geospatial data products as requested